Teka

 The Teka Group is a multinational company founded in Germany in 1924 and engaged in the manufacture and commercialisation of kitchen products.
 It specializes in sinks, exhaust hoods, hobs (also known as stovetops or cooktops) and ovens.
 The group has 14 factories in Europe, the Americas and Asia and commercializes its products in 116 countries.
 The company has a workforce of 4,700 employees worldwide.
 Its products range from sinks and taps to ovens, induction hobs, extractor hoods and washing machines, among other electrical appliances.

-Maximilian Brönner is the Chairman of HERITAGE B, the holding companyto which owns Teka.
+Teka Group was acquired and is wholly owned by the Chinese company Midea Group.

 Arturo Baldasano is the Chairman of Teka Industrial, S.A.
 Mauro Correia is the CEO of Teka Appliances Group.

 Expansion

 Since Teka set up in Spain in 1964, the group has expanded from Europe to the five continents.
 At the end of 2013, Peru became the 33rd country to have its own Teka offices.
 Years earlier, it began making inroads in China where it now has a presence in several cities such as Kaiping, Weihai, and Shanghai.
 The Teka Group is growing rapidly in Asia through its subsidiaries in Thailand, Indonesia, Malaysia, Singapore, China and Vietnam; in the Middle East, from its base in the Arab Emirates; Turkey and South America.
 It has launched a development plan in Africa, which includes both Maghreb and the south of the continent.
 In 2016 the Teka brand was relaunched in Australia and New Zealand through a partnership with local distributor Residentia Group.

 The group's sales in Europe account for 80% of its turnover, followed by the Americas and the Asia-Pacific region.